 Bluetooth codecs remain elusive and unimportant for most everyday music fans.
 Nevertheless, they are vital to achieve the best listening experience over wireless headphones.
 SBC is the mandatory default codec for all consumer A2DP-enabled Bluetooth devices.
 This handles up to 320kbps, 48kHz/16-bit audio sampling.
 However, it is a lossy format, and manageable transfers are often delivered at the expense of significant data loss.
 On the other hand, Qualcomm’s aptX codec supports reliable 352kbps, 48kHz/16-bit LPCM audio sampling.
 While still a lossy format, it is leagues ahead of SBC.

 The Jabra Elite Active 75t runs Bluetooth 5.0 and supports the SBC and AAC codecs.
 AAC works well when connected to iOS but often performs unpredictably when paired to Android phones.
 With no other high-res Bluetooth codecs, Android users wearing the Jabra Elite Active 75t are likely forced to pair via SBC.
 This often leads to audio-visual lag, stuttering music playback, and random signal dropouts.
-Jabra should incorporate the aptX Bluetooth codec into its Jabra Elite Active 85t when it comes to fruition.
+Jabra should incorporate the aptX Bluetooth codec into its Jabra Elite Active 85t if and when it comes to fruition.

 A flatter frequency response

-However, more bass can lead to less audio detail.
+However, more bass can lead to less auditory detail.
 This is the case for the Jabra Elite Active 75t.
 These earbuds accentuate sub-bass frequencies around 40Hz by roughly 5dB more than our target curve above.
 There is also a significant -10dB drop in the mids between 200Hz and 1kHz.
 This leads to many fundamentals sounding comparatively quiet compared to the emphasized bass response.
 The highs between 3kHz and 8kHz also take a backseat to the bass.
 This adds to the perception of a very bassy sound profile with minimal audio clarity.
-The Jabra Elite Active 85t would reproduce a broader list of genres well if they adorn a flatter frequency curve on release.
+The Jabra Elite Active 85t would reproduce a broader list of genres well if they adorn a flatter frequency curve.

 An IP68 water and dust-resistant rating

 Most modern true wireless earbuds feature an Ingress Protection (IP)-rated build.
 This denotes a device’s resistance to dust and water and is popular among exercise enthusiasts.
-Many headphones and earbuds receive an IPX4 rating.
-This indicates resistance to omnidirectional water splashes but with no dust ingress.
+Many earbuds receive an IPX4 rating.
+This indicates resistance to omnidirectional water splashes with no dust ingress.
 While not the most robust build, this should protect the earbuds from sweaty gym workouts.
 Others, like the Jabra Elite Active 75t, are IP57-rated.
 This shields the earbuds from complete submersion in 1m of water for up to 30 minutes and is dust-protected.

 What would you like to see Jabra bring to the Jabra Elite Active 85t?